 Youth Arts in the Parks is an inclusive, socially-oriented arts program for children and youth ages 6-17 with and without disabilities (youth with disabilities welcome up to age 22).
-This fun and educational program teaches kids of all abilities visual arts or creative expression in a social setting, led by professional artists/art teachers, certified instructors and disability experts.
+This fun and educational program teaches kids of all abilities visual arts, creative arts & movement, or animation arts in an out-of-school social setting.
+Classes are led by professional artists/art teachers, certified instructors and disability experts.

 View December 2013 Glow with the Flow performance video featuring Zot Artz - Arts for All: